-To respond to the demand from students, employers and the government for more education in computing, the School of Computer Science at the University of Birmingham has started an innovative new programme.
-Our 'Year in Computer Science' (or YCS) offers students from non-computing disciplines the chance to gain in-depth knowledge of computing and enhance their work-based skills through the study of Computer Science.
+To respond to the demand from students, employers and the government for more education in computing, the School of Computer Science at the University of Birmingham offers a 'Year in Computer Science' (YCS).
+It allows students from non-computing disciplines the chance to gain in-depth knowledge of computing and enhance their work-based skills through the study of computer science.

 You can sign up to the YCS during your second year of study and will be admitted if you fulfil all of the necessary entry requirements.